 The recoverable capsule payload (Figures 3 and 4) for this flight was a special "diagnostic" configuration which contained a five-channel FM/FM telemetry system to transmit separation, re-entry, and recovery equipment operations data to ground stations.
-The additional equipment permits a
+The additional equipment permits a more complete postflight qualitative analysis of the recovery operations than has been possible on previous flights.

-Figure 1 Agend 1057/Thor 231 Configuration
+Figure 1 Agena 1057/Thor 231 Configuration